-This Summer will see two new residencies at BOM: artists Joe Wright and Rachel Henaghan will work with us to develop their practices.
+This Summer will see two new residencies at BOM: Joe Wright and Rachel Henaghan will work with us to develop their practices.
 Read on to find out what they will be up to.

 Joe Wright is a sound artist and saxophone player.
 He has been recording and performing improvised pieces under the name Solo Saxophone since 2014.
 Experimentation and improvisations are two of the main concepts driving Joe’s work, as he is constantly trying to challenge his preconceptions about instrumental performance.
 He is also part of the improvisational trio duck-rabbit and a part of the team behind Dreamland, a 2014 commission for Turner Contemporary.

 Joe’s main research focuses on accessible experimental music and neurodiverse audiences.
 His PhD is centred around music interaction design for young people on the autistic spectrum.
 This research will hopefully lead to fruitful exchanges of ideas and perspectives between artists and neurodiverse audiences.
 One of the main aims is to explore how curiosity-driven musical processes can be more inclusive.